scottchiefbaker/ESP-RIX/README.md

         handle_rix();
     }

-On a machine that shares the same WiFi as your ESP you simply `telnet` to your ESP's IP address to view the messages.
+On a machine that shares the same WiFi as your ESP you can `telnet` to your ESP's IP address to view the messages.

 # Library options